Top 5 Startups Researching in the Autonomous Driving

 As part of an agreement between the two companies to develop self-driving trucks, The Traton Group, Volkswagen AG’s heavy-truck business, has taken a minority stake in TuSimple.

 The companies have joined forces to test driverless trucks on roads throughout Sweden, Germany, and other countries.
-The testing will begin with a route between Södertälje to Jönköping in Sweden.
-These trucks will use Traton’s Scania trucks which will be equipped with TuSimple’s automated vehicle technology.
+The testing will begin with a route between Södertälje and Jönköping in Sweden.
+Traton’s Scania trucks will be used, and they will be equipped with TuSimple’s automated vehicle technology.

 Interestingly, Traton holds a 16.6% stake in Navistar.